-"Section 15 Land": Commonly used to describe the type of land defined in unappropriated and unreserved lands.
-Preference is given to owners, homesteaders, and lessees of contiguous (adjoining) land.
-A lease is usually held for a long period of time because of the preferences given to adjoining land operators.
-The lease holder is allowed to make land management decisions including improvements.
+"Section 15 Land": Commonly used to describe the type of land defined in unappropriated, and unreserved lands.
+Preference is given to owners, homesteaders, and lessees of contiguous

 Section 15 of the Taylor Grazing Act.
 This land is exclusive use land and the payment type is on a Per Acre basis.